RobTillaart/INA219/README.md

 **Experimental** library for the INA219 power sensor.

-Not tested as I have no hardware available.
-So usage remarks and comments are welcome.
+Minimal tested, so usage remarks and comments are welcome.

 Read datasheet for details.